-You may even be surprised to know that it is 30% cheaper to higher a foreigner in Russia than a local Russian candidate when salaries are over 2 million rubles per year due to the exemption of social tax payment.
-Unfortunately, most employers do not know about this, but it is unlikely that this will make much impact on whether to hire you.
+You may even be surprised to know that it is 30% cheaper to hire a foreigner in Russia than a local Russian candidate when salaries are over 2 million rubles per year due to the exemption of social tax payment.
+Unfortunately, most employers do not know about this, but it is unlikely that this will impact whether to hire you.

 Low Level of Competition

 Unfortunately for Russia, but fortunately for you, Russia is not a top destination for expats in the world as of 2020.
-If you have any unique or niche skills, you will find that there is little competition in the Russian job market.
-This is changing though as more and more Russians study abroad and return to Russia to work.
+If you have any unique or niche skills, you will find little competition in the Russian job market.
+This is changing, though, as more Russians study abroad and return to Russia to work.

 The best opportunities in Russia are for entry-level expats and senior managers.
 Russians who study abroad are still Russians at heart and likely do not have any work experience when they return from study abroad.
 American and European recent graduates have a different mentality and approach than young Russians.
-You should focus on your unique approach to solving problems when applying for jobs and networking.
-Entry-level expats are usually also willing to take a lower salary making them more competitive with local Russian candidates.
+It would help if you focused on your unique approach to solving problems when applying for jobs and networking.
+Entry-level expats are usually willing to take a lower salary making them more competitive with local Russian candidates.

-Middle managers usually lack the local knowledge needed to effectively function in a Russian work environment.
-It doesn’t make much sense to hire an expat for these roles because you will be interacting 100% in Russian during your day to day job.
-That isn’t to say it is impossible to get a job in Russia if you are an experienced candidate, it will just be more difficult and you will have to compromise significantly on salary.
+Middle managers usually lack the local knowledge needed to function in a Russian work environment effectively.
+It doesn’t make much sense to hire an expat for these roles because you will be interacting 100% in Russian during your day-to-day job.
+That isn’t to say it is impossible to get a job in Russia if you are an experienced candidate.
+It will just be more difficult, and you will have to compromise significantly on salary.

-Senior managers on the other hand are not as sought after as they were before 2014 when the ruble crashed and it became much more expensive to hire them.
+On the other hand, senior managers are not as sought after as they were before 2014 when the ruble crashed, and it became much more expensive to hire them.
 That said, there are still opportunities for senior managers with unique skill sets in Russia.
-You may have to compromise on salary a bit, but the cost of living difference (even in Moscow) is massive when compared to major US, or Western European cities.
+You may have to compromise on salary a bit, but the cost of living difference (even in Moscow) is massive compared to the major US or Western European cities.

-If you have niche professional experience, you should start your job search in Russia with some of the top recruiting companies.
+If you have niche professional experience, you should start your job search in Russia with the top recruiting companies.
 We recommend the following firms to start your search:

 Hopefully, we have convinced you that it is not hard to get a job in Russia.
 The only real barrier is that usually, you must be physically in Russia to find a job.
 This shouldn’t come as a huge surprise as companies like to know you are committed to living in Russia.
 Living in Russia isn’t for everyone.
 If you are committed to working in Russia, with a little perseverance and the right resources, you shouldn’t have much trouble finding a job in Russia!